ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

     - some settings were missing, like the `'today'` shortcut which is why I forked the VC project
       - I did open a few PRs on the main project, so the hope is to drop the fork in the future while being a totally transparent change to you when it happens.

 With this release, and after 7 years of development with a 1 man show (myself @ghiscoding), I believe that I have achieved all goals and even more than I originally planned to accomplish.
-I am not expecting to roll that many new major releases for the foreseable future because most goals of this project have been accomplished.
-The biggest transition and challenge was the removal of jQuery/jQueryUI which took couple years to accomplish and which I am very proud to have achieved.
+I am not expecting to roll that many major releases for the foreseable future, because like I just said, most goals of this project have been accomplished.
+I think the biggest challenge and transition was the removal of jQuery/jQueryUI which took couple of years to accomplish of which that I am very proud to have achieved.

 The goal of this new release was mainly to improve UI/UX (mostly for Dark Mode) and also to make it fully ESM ready.
 Also noteworthy, the project now has a similar or slightly smaller size in comparison to what it was in v2.x (that was when the user had to install jQuery/jQueryUI separately).
-So, considering that we're no longer requiring jQuery/jQueryUI to be installed, and also considering that these 2 dependencies combined were well over 200kb.
-We can safely assume that our project build size is in fact a lot smaller than it was 2 years ago, that is really nice to know considering that we kept adding features (like Dark Mode and others) while still maintainging, or slightly decreasing, its size :)
+So, considering that we're no longer requiring the install of jQuery/jQueryUI, and also considering that these 2 dependencies have a total of well over 200kb.
+So, we can safely assume that our project build size is in fact a lot smaller than it was 2 years ago, that is really nice to know considering that we kept adding features (like Dark Mode and others) while still maintainging, or slightly decreasing, its size :)

 #### Major Changes - Quick Summary
 - minimum requirements bump
-  - Node 18 is required
+  - Node >=v18.x
-  - Bootstrap 5 or higher (or any other UI framework)
+  - Bootstrap >=v5.x (or any other UI framework)
-  - SASS 1.35 or higher (dart-sass)
+  - SASS >=v1.35 (`dart-sass`)
   - migrated from Flatpickr to Vanilla-Calendar (visit [Vanilla-Calendar-Pro](https://vanilla-calendar.pro/) for demos and docs)

 > **Note** for the entire list of tasks & code changes applied in this release, you may want to take a look at the [Roadmap to 5.0](https://github.com/ghiscoding/slickgrid-universal/discussions/1482) Discussion.